Premium Tax Credit information from IRS:

 If I get insurance through the Exchange, how will I know what to report on my federal tax return?

-The healthplanfinder will send you an information statement showing the amount of your premiums and advance credit payments by January 31 of the year following the year of coverage.
-For example, you will receive the 2014 information statement by Jan.
-31, 2015, and can use this information to compute your premium tax credit on your 2014 tax return and to reconcile the advance credit payments made on your behalf with the amount of the actual premium tax credit.
+The healthplanfinder will send you a 1095-A showing the amount of your premiums and advance credit payments by January 31 of the year following the year of coverage.
+For example, you will receive 2017 1095-A by Jan 31, 2018 and can use this to compute your premiums tax credit on your 2017 tax return and to reconcile the advance credit payments made on your behalf with the amount of the actual premium tax credit.

 How is the amount of the premium tax credit determined?